 Having completed my Higher diploma in Art Clay Silver, I am pleased to launch a list of silver jewellery workshops and courses I can now offer so you can have a go at making your own beautiful pieces of silver.

-All courses are taught in my fully equipped studio in the Staffordshire countryside, and include enough materials to make the prescribed pieces, the teaching, use of all equipment and tea and cake.
+All courses are taught in my fully equipped studio in the Staffordshire countryside, and include enough materials to make the prescribed pieces, the teaching, use of all equipment and tea and biscuits.
 For the full day silver jewellery workshops, you will need to bring some lunch with you, or there are a few local shops where you will be able to purchase some supplies on the day.

 Working on silver clay